Maelic/SGG-Benchmark/README.md

 ```bash
 MODEL.ROI_RELATION_HEAD.PREDICTOR VCTreePredictor
 ```
-For our predefined Transformer Model (Note that Transformer Model needs to change SOLVER.BASE_LR to 0.001, SOLVER.SCHEDULE.TYPE to WarmupMultiStepLR, SOLVER.MAX_ITER to 16000, SOLVER.IMS_PER_BATCH to 16, SOLVER.STEPS to (10000, 16000).), which is provided by [Jiaxin Shi](https://github.com/shijx12):
+For Transformer Model (Note that Transformer Model needs to change SOLVER.BASE_LR to 0.001, SOLVER.SCHEDULE.TYPE to WarmupMultiStepLR, SOLVER.MAX_ITER to 16000, SOLVER.IMS_PER_BATCH to 16, SOLVER.STEPS to (10000, 16000).), which is provided by [Jiaxin Shi](https://github.com/shijx12):
 ```bash
 MODEL.ROI_RELATION_HEAD.PREDICTOR TransformerPredictor
 ```